A few weeks ago I was on the ground at Manheim Kansas City, talking with some car haulers about the industry. It struck me when Dan of DHI said:

 These arguments are just an extension of the question: is technology any good for car hauling?

-We think it is.
-And here's why:
+We believe that it is.
+And here’s why:

 Haulers save hours on paperwork after switching from paper to Super Dispatch.
 Sometimes they save time by simply not training their drivers to fill out endless paperwork.